sam-mfb/freelaw/planning/INSTRUCTIONS.md

 ## Testing Your Phase

 Each phase document includes:

 - Standalone test procedures
 - Mock data/interfaces for dependencies
 - Success criteria

-You should be able to demonstrate your phase working in isolation before integration.
+You must be able to demonstrate your phase working in isolation before integration.

 ## File Structure